RosboneMako/MakoDistortion2/README.md

 QUALITY<br/>
 Each amplifier uses a 1024 sample IR for its frequency definition.
 IRs are very CPU intensive.
 Changing the quality reduces CPU usage by using a small section of the IR instead of the whole IR.
+The tradeoff is poor low frequency definition, which can help heavier gain sounds.

 SLOPE<br/>
 MD2 amps use two styles of clipping: Hard and Soft.
 The slope control mixes